Barnes Group (NYSE:B) Releases FY 2022 Earnings Guidance

-Barnes Group (NYSE:B – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
-The company provided EPS guidance of $1.90-$2.05 for the period, compared to the consensus EPS estimate of $2.16.
+Barnes Group (NYSE:B – Get Rating) updated its FY 2022 earnings guidance on Friday.
+The company provided earnings per share (EPS) guidance of $1.90-$2.05 for the period, compared to the consensus estimate of $2.16.
 The company issued revenue guidance of -.
-Barnes Group also updated its FY22 guidance to $1.90-$2.05 EPS.

 Barnes Group Dividend Announcement